Swift-ImmutableData/ImmutableData/README.md

 * visionOS 1.0+
 * watchOS 10.0+

-The `ImmutableData` package requires Xcode 16.0+ and macOS 14.5+.
+Building the `ImmutableData` package requires Xcode 16.0+ and macOS 14.5+.

-The `ImmutableData` package was tested on Xcode 16.2 and macOS 15.2.

 Please file a GitHub issue if you encounter any compatibility problems.